Steel Rose (manhua): Overview

-Taekwondo Olympic gold medalist Lee Le Ting strikes terror into others with her arrogance and brutal fists.
+Taekwondo Olympic gold medalist Lee Le Ting is portrayed as a protagonist who strikes terror into others with her arrogance and brutal fists.
 Little does she know she has captured the heart of a wealthy, handsome European bachelor, Louis, who has been infatuated with her since their first meeting.
-It's hate at first sight for Le Ting as she is disgusted by pretty boys!
 But Louis does all he can to bring himself closer to her.